pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 `[this-is-a-table]`.

 Tables can contain variables within them defined by an variable name and an `=` sign.
-For instance, a `build-system` table most often holds 2 variables:
+For instance, a `build-system` table most often holds two (2) variables:

 1. `requires = `, which tells a build tool what tools it needs to install prior to building your package.
 In this case [hatchling](https://pypi.org/project/hatchling/)